SY223/SY223/README.md

 ---

-✨ *I believe in continuous learning, professional polish, and using technology to make financial systems more transparent and efficient.*
+✨ *I believe in continuous learning, continuous innovation, and using technology to make financial systems more transparent and efficient.*

 <!---
 SY223/SY223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.